ccm36/FakerNews/README.md

 A message board for all your 'fake news' desires

-This is built with a React frontend utilizing the Apollo Client for querying the GraphQL (with Prima) backend
+This is built with a React frontend with Apollo for querying the GraphQL (Prisma) backend

 ## Available Scripts